f-oni/greenwood-library-website/README.md

 ![image](https://github.com/user-attachments/assets/cadf1ae4-759b-492a-b2cb-e707763fa314)

 ## Jamie's branch

-Before creating Jamie's branch, the head was switched to the main branch with the command branch checkout main.
-A branch was created with the name update-events using git checkout -b update-event.
+Before creating Jamie's branch, the head was switched to the main branch with the command **branch checkout main**.
+A new branch was created with the name update-events using **git checkout -b update-event**.

 ![image](https://github.com/user-attachments/assets/c070c228-d9a8-4919-a51c-1324458ece45)

-Jamie's branch, update-events was updated using the command git pull origin
+Jamie's branch, update-events was updated using the command **git pull origin**

 ![image](https://github.com/user-attachments/assets/1fef883f-b92d-401e-a5c0-ac45631ce723)